 This sharing strategy allows new questions about pregnancy complications to be addressed by providing large sample and data sets that could not be accumulated by a single study.
-Our members currently have data on over 300,000 pregnancies.
-They have over 20,000 plasma, serum and DNA samples stored in their biobanks, available to share whenever a proposal meets their approval.
+CoLab representatives currently have data on over 300,000 pregnancies as well as over 20,000 plasma, serum and DNA samples stored in their biobanks, available to share whenever a proposal meets their approval.

-Membership is free and requires only that a member have an appropriate dataset and/or biobank, and be interested in collaborative research.
-There are monthly WebEx conferences to evaluate proposals and conduct CoLab business.
-Each member retains possession of their samples and makes individual decisions regarding participation on a project-by-project basis.
+Participation is free and requires only that an individual have an appropriate dataset and/or biobank, and be interested in collaborative research.
+There are monthly WebEx conferences to evaluate proposals and to conduct CoLab business.
+Each representative retains possession of their samples and makes individual decisions regarding participation on a project-by-project basis.

-Each member has the opportunity to request samples and data from all other members of the consortium, greatly increasing the power of their research.
-If you are not a member of CoLab, you can apply for samples or data by acquiring a CoLab member as a sponsor.
+Each representative has the opportunity to request samples and data from all other centers of the consortium, greatly increasing the power of their research.
+If you are not a CoLab representative, you can apply for samples or data by acquiring a CoLab sponsor.
 These external projects become collaborations between donor groups and the project PI, and can be used to obtain funding for your research idea.

 Beyond this we strive to improve collaboration with position papers addressing solutions to the challenges to collaboration and by highlighting important target areas for collaborative research.
 Our most ambitious effort is the formation of a database available to investigators worldwide to provide a common format for data storage to facilitate the ease of data sharing should investigator decide upon such as strategy.